Atlas-Soft/DeepDoom/README.md

 ![rigid_turning_map](webPhotos/rigid_turning.PNG)
 #### Description:
- - The purpose of this scenario is to train the AI on navigating through corridors with sharp 90° turns.
+ - The purpose of this scenario is to train the agent how to navigate through corridors with sharp 90° turns.
  - The map is a rigid 2-shape, with randomly determined ceiling, floor, and wall textures at the time of loading the map.
- - The player is placed at one end of the '2' and is expected to navigate through this shape.
+ - The agent is placed at one end of the '2' and is expected to navigate through this shape.
- - The player gets rewarded for walking down a corridor and turning a 90° corner.
+ - The agent gets rewarded for walking down a corridor and turning a 90° corner.
- - The player gets penalized for bumping into walls and not moving.
+ - The agent gets penalized for bumping into walls and not moving.

 #### Available Actions:
  - [MOVE_FORWARD, MOVE_BACKWARD, TURN_LEFT, TURN_RIGHT]